 Floraleda recorded more than 30 albums for majors (Decca, Deutsche Grammophon, Universal Music, Brilliant Classics, etc.).

 Actually she records for Amadeus Arte, her own label, internationally distributed.

-She won prizes at 16 competitions and performed as soloist in major halls and festivals:
+She won prizes at 16 competitions and performed as soloist in Asia, Australia, North and South America, Europe and Africa in major halls and festivals:

 Carnegie Hall-Weill Recital Hall (New York – presented by Italian Artist Found.), United Nations Palace (New York), Gewandhaus (Leipzig), Konzerthaus (Berlin), Auditorium Binyanei Hauma (Jerusalem), Sala Verdi (Milan), Matsuo Hall (Tokyo), Prefectural Hall Alti (Kyoto), Salle Varèse (Lyon), Gasteig (Munich), Concerts de la Croix Rouge (Geneva), River Concert Series (Washington), Gessler Hall (Vancouver), CBC-Glenn Gould Studio (Toronto), Società del Quartetto Milano, Festival Musica no Museo (Rio de Janeiro), Auditorium della Conciliazione (Roma), Octobre Musical (Cartage-Tunis), Quintai Hall (China), etc.

 She has been a soloist with numerous orchestras around the world, including in important radio-television broadcasts (for example the “Christmas Concert” broadcasted worldwide by RAI where she performed accompanied by the Italian Youth Orchestra).